 Learn More About Me

-Melissa Hartley (she, her) MS, NCC,
+Melissa Hartley (she, her) MS, NCC, LPC

-I am a Professional Counselor Associate and a Nationally Certified Counselor (NCC).
+I am a Licensed Professional Counselor (LPC) and a Nationally Certified Counselor (NCC).
 I hold a Master’s degree in Clinical Mental Health Counseling from Portland State University and a Bachelor’s degree in Psychology, also from Portland State University.
 In my work as a counselor, I draw from the integrated theoretical frameworks of Person-Centered Therapy, Feminist Theory and Internal Family Systems.